tanseejou/Database-MySQL/README.md

 - Displaying Data
 - Calculate Data

-This is a group project.
+</br>This is a group project.
 The group members:
 - Ong Le Foo
 - Tan Shi Xuan
 - Tan See Jou